syslab-wm/functools/README.md

-Go module that implements functions typical of functional programming.
+Go module that implements concepts typical of functional programming.